Editorial reference page

 Gender and Science and Technology - Research Convenings

-Where the international research community on women in science and technology meets - historical conference series and the contemporary venues continuing that work today.
+Where the international research community on women's participation in science and technology has met over the past four decades - the historical conference series and the contemporary venues continuing that work today.

 Historical context